 Finance is a multifaceted subject.
-It cuts across various aspects of our life and at certain times knocks the wind right out of us.
-For instance, today as I met with a client, we considered how to calculate liquid net worth.
+It cuts across various aspects of our lives and at certain times knocks the wind right out of us.
+For instance, today I met with one of our wealth management clients and the topic of liquid net worth came up.
 Yeah, I know liquid net worth doesn’t garner the attention that net worth alone does.
 However, both calculations have their place in your finances.
-So I’m going to share a little about why liquid net worth matters and how you can figure yours out.
+You really should know why liquid net worth matters and how to determine yours.

-Today, I posed that very question to my client, “What is your liquid net worth?”
+In the strategy meeting with the client, I posed the question to him: “What is your liquid net worth?”

 Now, here’s where it gets murky.
-Let say I have a retirement account with $50,000 sitting in it and I am under the age of 59 1/2.
-If I cash in the account, I’m forced to pay income taxes.
-We’ll say our tax rate is 2o-30%.
+Let’s say you have a retirement account with $50,000 sitting in it, and you’re under the age of 59 1/2.
+If you cash in the account, you’ll be forced to pay income taxes.
+We’ll use a tax rate of 20-30%.
 If you have a state income tax as well, factor in another 5-10%.
-Remember I’m under age 59 1/2, so cashing that it means I owe a pre-payment penalty too.
-While that $50k factors into my net worth, if I need to make it liquid (cash I have on hand), I’ll roughly cut that amount in half to about $25k.
-WOW!
-That’s a major difference!
+Remember this specific example is for people under age 59 1/2, so cashing that it means you owe a pre-payment penalty too.
+While that $50k factors into your net worth, if you need to make it liquid (cash you have on hand), you’ll need to cut that amount roughly in half to about $25k.
+That’s a huge difference!

 Additionally, let’s look at real estate.
-Take, for instance, if you sell a piece of property in most markets—outside the bubble of L.A—you’re looking at needing to discount it by about 20-25% if you want to sell quickly.
-That will quickly attract an investor.
-If your house appraises at a $100,000, a smart investor will snatch it up quickly at $75,0000.
-So basically, you’ll need to discount direct investments, illiquid investments and hard assets to about 50-60% of their actual value.
+If you sell a piece of property in most markets—outside the bubble of L.A.—you’ll likely need to discount it by about 20-25% if you want to sell quickly.
+If your house appraises for $100,000, a smart investor will snatch it up quickly at $75,000.
+So basically, you’ll need to discount direct investments, illiquid investments, and hard assets to about 50-60% of their actual value.

-Other hard assets you may want to consider: cars, boats, four wheelers or maybe even a tractor.
-(Oh yeah!
-That would be a tough one for me because I REALLY LOVE my tractor!!!)
-Say I paid $20,000 for my tractor, but today, it’s only worth $18,000.
-I might not be able even to get $18k.
-It may be more in the range of about $14k.
-So again that’s another 20% discount; leaving me getting back only 60-70% of the total purchase value out of my tractor.
+Other hard assets you may want to factor in: cars, boats, or maybe even a tractor.
+(Have I mentioned that I REALLY LOVE my tractor?)
+Say I paid $20,000 for my tractor, but today, it’s book value is $18,000.
+But in reality, I may actually only be able to get more like $14k for it.
+So again, that’s another 20% discount, leaving me with only 60-70% of the total purchase value of my tractor.

-Liquid net worth is pertinent because it allows us to plan for the “what ifs” of life.
+Liquid net worth is pertinent because it allows you to plan for the “what ifs” of life.
 The importance of this knowledge comes into play if an emergency situation pops up.
 You’ll want to make sure your liquid assets will cover you.
-So if your house decides to go up in flames, you suffered a major accident, or you suddenly develop a debilitating illness urgently requiring money, you’ll have an idea of how much you can get, quickly.
+So if your house goes up in flames, if you suffer a major accident, or if you suddenly develop a debilitating illness that requires immediate money, you’ll have an idea of how much you can get, quickly.

-While we hope you never need to our liquid net worth, at least you’ll have the knowledge to power through if you do.
+While we hope you never need to know yours, at least you’ll have the knowledge to power-through if you do.